Logging and Managing QSOs

 Plotting QSOs

-If DXView is running, the Plot button conveys all QSOs in the Log Page Display to DXView for display on its world map.
+If DXView is running, the Plot button conveys all QSOs in the Log Page Display to DXView for display on the world map(s) it manages.
+Depressing the CTRL, SHIFT, or ALT key while clicking the Plot button filters the Log Page Display to contain QSOs made during a specific time interval, and directs DXView to display them:

 Log files